 The kitchen sink installed is a double bowl stainless steel sink.
 The unit has two sink covers to provide additional counter space when the sink is not in use.
 Stainless sinks do not rust or chip.
 Cleaning care consists of washing with mild detergents and a soft cloth.
 Avoid using "S.O.S." type cleaning pads because they may scratch the stainless steel surface.
-The faucet in the kitchen is a single handle High Rise faucet by Moen.
+The faucet in the kitchen is an 8" chrome single handle faucet.

-Bath Sink, Shower & Accessories
+Bath Sink, Shower, & Accessories

-The sink in the bathroom is made of Corian.
-In the Owner's Package furnished with this unit, you will find care instructions for the Corian countertops and sink in this unit.
-The brass bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
+The sink in the bathroom is vacuum formed durable white plastic.
+Use care when cleaning to prevent scratching the surface.
+The bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
 These accessories are shipped loose in order for the dealer to install according to the dealer or customer's specification.
-The faucet in the bathroom is a brass single handle faucet by Moen.
-The shower installed is a combination fiberglass tub and shower enclosure.
-Some floorplans may have the corner shower option.
-The accessories accent the brass tub faucet, shower head, hose, and bracket.
-These accessories are shipped loose in order for the dealer to install according to the dealer or customer's specification.
+The faucet in the bathroom is decor matching with a white handle faucet.
+The shower installed is a combination tub and shower surround with enclosure.
+The white tub faucet with shower head, hose, and bracket, are decor coordinates with the sink faucet.